-If you are not happy with the way your complaint against a police officer or a member of police staff has been handled, then you may be able to appeal through the Independent Police Complaints Commission.
+If you are not happy with the way your complaint against a police officer or a member of police staff has been handled, then you may be able to appeal through the Independent Office for Police Conduct.

-The IPCC has established a multi-agency committee, the Learning the Lessons Committee, with the IPCC and NPCC, APA, HMIC , Home Office and NPIA as members and serviced by the IPCC.
+The IOPC has established a multi-agency committee, the Learning the Lessons Committee, with the IOPC and NPCC, APA, HMIC , Home Office and NPIA as members and serviced by the IOPC .
 The purpose of this Committee is to collect and disseminate lessons from investigations under the police complaints system and it has launched a bulletin to this end.

 For more information please see the websites in related information.
 There is also link to the 'Help for Victims' website and a Youtube video guide to the website.